- 01 Bypass dsiabled iPhone

 Step 3.
 Choose "Find iPhone" > "All Devices" and select your iPod.

 Step 4.
-Select "Erase iPod" to factory reset your iPod without passcode.
+Select "Erase iPod" to factory reset your iPod without a passcode.